Jun-depo/capstone-kube-app-deployment/README.md

 <img src="images/stack1.png" />

-Alternative, one can configure their own kubenetes cluster through Cloudformation scripts.
+Alternative, one can configure their own kubenetes cluster through their own Cloudformation scripts.

 ### stage 'create the kubeconfig file'
 * This create kubeconfig file, required for later kubenetes deployment.